-The mission of the Gwinnett County Police Department's Office of the Chief is to provide direction and leadership to the members of the department and to ensure that the integrity and high standards of the department are maintained while planning for the future to ensure the delivery of the highest quality law enforcement services to all of our residents.
+The mission of the Gwinnett County Police Department's Office of the Chief is to provide direction and leadership to the members of the Department and to ensure that the integrity and high standards of the Department are maintained while planning for the future to ensure the delivery of the highest quality law enforcement services to all of our citizens.

-The Office of the Chief is composed of the following: Chief of Police, Administrative Staff, Chief of Staff, Promotional Coordinator, the Public Information Office, and Technology Research Unit.
+The Office of the Chief is composed of the following: Chief of Police, Administrative Staff, Chief of Staff, Promotional Coordinator, and the Public Information Office.